AyushGupta51379/Web_Development/README.md

 ## First, Download the folder you want to render as webpage

+An easy way is to download or clone this entire repository.

 ## Use a server

 You can either use a Python server or a WAMP or other server.